 I’d remembered hearing the first broadcast from the moon was of the astronauts reading from Genesis chapter one.
 You can read about it on NASA: Apollo 8 Christmas Eve Broadcast.
 They hadn’t landed, but it was the first time human beings had orbited the moon and those verses are what they decided to share with the rest of us!

-Here’s the audio people on earth heard plus some amazing photos:
+Here’s the audio people on earth heard:

 It turns out this event is just the start of the story.
 When the first two human beings did land on the moon, before stepping onto the surface, one of them took the time to celebrate his connection with Jesus.
 Buzz Aldrin had brought a little communion set (tiny wafer of bread and vial of wine) for when they’d safely arrived.
 So just before Armstrong stepped outside, telling us about his “one small step”, his fellow astronaut had dedicated himself again to his Savior and Maker.

 These 5 men are just the beginning of the list of astronauts to recognize their Creator:

 I found a treasure of info on The Christian Network: